Cameras

 From the past: Leica M9 review

 [The following is a review I was commissioned to write for HotShoe magazine back in late 2009 when the Leica M9 had just been released.
-I’ve republished it here in its entirety, with thanks to Leica UK for the loan of the M9.]
-Hot Gear Review Leica M9 Photography is a nostalgic and evocative experience, and there are few cameras that encapsulate that as well as a Leica.
-And, none more so than a Leica M. The switch to digital from the all-electronic M7 wasn’t seamless, or without detractors.
-As well as a few minor shortcomings, the APS-H format, 10-megapixel M8 rangefinder was widely criticised for its sensitivity to UV…
+I’ve republished it here, with thanks to Leica UK for the loan of the M9.]
+Hot Gear Review Leica M9 Photography has taken a nostalgic twist as Leica has announced the first full-frame digital model, the Leica M9.
+However, the switch to digital from the all-electronic M7 film model wasn’t seamless or without detractors.
+As well as a few minor shortcomings, the APS-H format, 10-megapixel M8 rangefinder was widely criticised for its sensitivity to UV light, producing ruddy skin tones and purple tints to black…

 -